Bernard B. Jacobs Theatre: Great Depression and ownership changes

 The Shuberts obtained the exclusive rights to operate the Royale in 1930.
 Under Shubert management, the Royale hosted Second Little Show in 1930, which was followed by Lew Leslie's Blackbirds and Stepping Sisters.
 Another Mae West play, Constant Sinner, was presented at the Royale in 1931, along with numerous unsuccessful productions.
 After West unsuccessfully tried to show a revival of Macbeth, the Royale hosted the Chicago Shakespeare Theater for two weeks in late 1931.
 By then, the Shuberts were in receivership and were forced to give up the Royale, though they kept the Majestic and Masque.
 In July 1932, producer John Golden granted the right to lease the Royale for 21 months, despite objections from Lee Shubert.
 That November, Golden officially signed a 21-month lease with the theater's receiver.
 At the time, Golden had recently lost the right to operate his eponymous theater on 58th Street.

 The Royale hosted Golden's comedy When Ladies Meet in late 1932, and the Theatre Guild next hosted two productions: Both Your Houses (1933) and They Shall Not Die (1934).
 Otherwise, the Royale's productions during this time were largely flops.
 After the Royale hosted the comedy Every Thursday, Golden renewed his lease in September 1934 and renamed the Royale for himself.
-The first productions at the renamed theater included Small Miracle and Rain from Heaven.
+The first productions at the Royale, after it was renamed the John Golden Theatre, included Small Miracle and Rain from Heaven.
 The Irish group Abbey Theatre Players started hosting repertory productions in November 1934, changing the shows every week.
 This was followed in 1935 by The Bishop Misbehaves and A Touch of Brimstone.
 Afterward, the Golden (Royale) hosted several short-lived productions in 1936, among them Three Wise Fools, Ghosts, and Double Dummy.

 The Broadway theater industry declined during the Great Depression, and the Majestic, Masque, and Golden (Royale) were auctioned in November 1936 to satisfy a $2 million mortgage against the theaters.
 A representative of the Shubert family bought the rights to operate the theaters for $700,000, but the Bankers Securities Corporation retained a half interest.
 John Golden, undeterred by the auction proceeding, moved his production to the Masque and renamed that theater after himself.
 The Shuberts leased the former Royale to CBS Radio the following month, and CBS started operating the studio in January 1937 as CBS Radio Theatre No. 1.
 At the time, CBS had converted several theaters around Times Square into broadcast studios.
 The studio closed in May 1940 due to a lack of programming, and the theater reverted to the Shuberts.
 The Magoro Operating Corporation, on behalf of the Shuberts, took over the Royale in October 1940 after CBS's lease ended, and the theater assumed its previous name.